eggsacc/Obsidian-sync/MCUs/Arduino/Embeded/Low level blink sketch.md

 ## 3) Replacing macros

-The DDRB, PORTB etc. used in our code are still not "low level" enough; if we hover our cursor over the `DDRB` or` PORTB`, we see that is is actually a macro defined in the Arduino core library:
+The DDRB, PORTB etc. used in our code are still not "low level" enough; if we hover our cursor over `DDRB` or` PORTB`, we see that is is actually a macro defined in the Arduino core library:

 ![[Pasted image 20240928154446.png|center]]